-MARK-LANE, Monday, March 23 .- The supply of Wheat at our market this morning by land carriage samples was small, but by railway the arrivals were considerable, and last week's prices, unless for the finest dry samples of White, were barely supported.
-In Foreign there was likewise little business doing, though holdes were not dispused to accept any reduction.
-Flour heavysale, Barley dull, unless very fine, hough not cheaper.
-Beans and Peas without alteration.
-The supply of Oats was short; but there being some quantity left over from last week, the trade was far from lively-there was not, however, any change in price.
+MARK-LANE, Monday, March 22.-The supply of Wheat at off market this morning by land carriage samples was small, but by railway the arrivals were considerable, and last weeksprite, unless for the finest dry samples of White, were barely support.
+In Foreign there was likewise little business doing, though holder were not oisposed to accept any reduction.
+Flour heavy site Barley dull, unless very fine, though not cheaper.
+Beaus and Fell without alteration.
+The supply of Oats was short ; but there being some quantity left over from last week, the trade wasfar for lively-there was not, however, any change in price.